camunda/camunda-docs-static/get-started/content/rpa/installation.md

 * [Download the RPA Bridge](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/rpa/1.1/1.1.0/camunda-bpm-rpa-bridge-1.1.0.zip)
 * Unzip the archive
-* Add your Enterprise license key into a file called `license.txt` in the same folder as the `application.yml` file
+* Add your Enterprise license key into a file called `license.txt` in the same folder as the `application.yml` file.

 Edit the config file `application.yml`:

-* in general, lines starting with a `#` are comments and will not be considered by the Bridge
+* In general, lines starting with a `#` are comments and will not be considered by the Bridge.
-* `license-file`: remove the comment character such that the value is `file:///${user.dir}/license.txt`
+* `license-file`: Remove the comment character.
+The property value should be `file:///${user.dir}/license.txt`.
-* `camunda-api`: adjust the URL and credentials to your Camunda Platform instance if necessary
+* `camunda-api`: Adjust the URL and credentials to your Camunda Platform instance if necessary.

 ### UiPath Cloud